 In this post, we’ll focus on the first stage of ADDIE and describe the methods used by Obsidian Learning for instructional analysis.
 After a discussion of the activities and outputs of analysis, we’ll present an example of a curriculum targeted at two different learner populations.

-Purpose of Analysis in ID
+Purpose of Analysis in Instructional Design

 The purpose of the initial phases of ADDIE is to define the instructional elements of the course.
 In this phase, the instructional designer defines the target audience, develops learning objectives, determines motivational and instructional strategies, and defines development standards.
 To accomplish these tasks, the following types of analysis are necessary: